JEP 484: Class-File API

 extends CompoundElement<ClassElement>, AttributedElement

-permits ClassImpl {
+permits ClassImpl {run :

 ClassFileParser